DRIVER'S EDUCATION INFORMATION

 Graduated Driver License Law

-Red Wing Community Education offers Driver's Education classroom for any individuals who will be age 15 by the completion date of the class.
+Red Wing Community Education offers Driver's Education classroom for individuals who will be 14 years and 6 months by the last day of the class.
 The classroom training consists of 30 hours of instruction from a Driver’s Education Instructor.
 Classes are offered before school (when instructors are available) in the spring, after school in the fall, and winter and a couple of sessions in the summer.
 Students are required to attend all 30 hours of the class and are not allowed to miss any meeting dates.
 If you are unable to complete the 30 hours you will be issued a refund of $110.
 You will need to need to complete the registration process again when the next class is offered.

 Behind-The-Wheel Driver's Education